imsubratpandey/dijkstra/readme.md

 - Get shortest distance between provided geographic coordinates.
  - Use Map to select your desired geographic coordinates or enter the coordinates manually.
  - Beautiful animation while changing destination coordinates.
- - Download the raw result for every algorithm run.

 # What is Dijkstra's Algorithm?